 I love photographing the Lake Superior shoreline near Grand Marais and the many lakes of the Boundary Waters Canoe Area Wilderness.
 I feel lucky to live in an area with such great beauty, and I hope that my photos help you fall in love with the area, or if you already love it but can’t live here, I hope that my photography fills that longing to return.
 There’s something about this area that seems to lure people back.
 My second love is sea kayaking.
 I’m an American Canoe Association certified Level 4 Open Water Coastal Kayaking Instructor, and I’m trained as a Wilderness First Responder.
 Please, let me know if there’s anything that I can do for you.

 My work appears in national and regional magazines, newspapers, calendars, in both print and broadcast advertising, on numerous websites, in stores, in galleries and on the walls of many homes.
-Publications include Ocean Paddler, Canoeroots, Adventure Kayak, Canoe and Kayak, Backpacker Magazine, World Haiku Review, Frogpond, Sea Kayaker Magazine, Paddler, North Star Port Magazine, Lake Superior Magazine, Minnesota Monthly, Wine Spectator, Superior Outdoors, Masik, Cook County Star and News Herald, Northern Wilds, Minnesota Public Radio, National Geographic, BoatUS, Wilderness News, Canoe and Kayak Magazine and more.
+Publications include Ocean Paddler, Canoeroots, Adventure Kayak, Canoe and Kayak, Backpacker Magazine, World Haiku Review, Frogpond, Sea Kayaker Magazine, Paddler, North Star Port Magazine, Lake Superior Magazine, Minnesota Monthly, Wine Spectator, Superior Outdoors, Masik, Cook County Star and News Herald, Northern Wilds, Minnesota Public Radio, National Geographic, National Parks Traveler, BoatUS, Wilderness News, Canoe and Kayak Magazine and more.

 Bryan Hansel Photography